Tight semidefinite programming relaxations for sparse box-constrained quadratic programs: Introduction

 In this paper, we introduce a new class of SDP relaxations for box-constrained quadratic programs.
 Our proposed relaxations are obtained via a novel incorporation of the Reformulation-Linearization Technique (RLT)~\cite{SheAda90} into the existing SDP relaxations and are provably stronger than the existing LP and SDP relaxations.
 The main contributions of this paper are as follows: \begin{itemize}[leftmargin=1.0cm]

 \item [(i)] We introduce a new type of SDP relaxations for box-constrained quadratic programs by combining the existing RLT framework and SDP relaxations, while exploiting the sparsity of the problem to control the size of the resulting relaxation.
 We prove that the SOC relaxation of~\cite{DeyIda25} is implied by the proposed SDP relaxation.
+We further show that the proposed relaxations can be interpreted as a special case of Schm\"udgen hierarchy, where the multipliers and factors have a specific structure.

 \item [(ii)] We examine the tightness of the proposed SDP relaxation, and obtain a sufficient condition under which $\QP(G)$ is SDP-representable.
 Namely, we prove that if $G$ does not have any three nodes with plus loops such that at least two pairs among them are adjacent, then $\QP(G)$ is SDP-representable.
 Our proof is constructive and yields a simple algorithm for explicitly constructing the corresponding SDP formulation.